 "I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
 Based on my inquiry of the person or persons who manage the system or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations."

-It shall be the responsibility of the site owner to receive written or electronic approval from the City of Columbus, Stormwater and Regulatory Management Section prior to the removal or conversation of a construction pollution prevention practice.
+It shall be the responsibility of the site owner to receive written or electronic approval from the City of Columbus, Stormwater and Regulatory Management Section prior to the removal of any sediment settling pond or sediment trap at any time during land disturbing activities or prior to conversion to a permanent stormwater practice With the exception of temporary sediment settling ponds and sediment traps, authorization by the City of Columbus, Stormwater and Regulatory Management is not required for the removal of temporary pollution prevention controls that are authorized for removal at the conclusion of each respective construction sequence specified within a City-approved SWP3.

 Saw-cutting: The discharge of liquid, solid or slurry detritus from saw-cutting operations into a storm sewer system is a violation of Columbus City Code 1145.
 Liquid, solid or slurry detritus from saw-cutting operations shall be contained and removed from the ground surface to prevent entry into a storm sewer or surface waters of the state.
 Directing liquid, solid or slurry detritus from saw-cutting operations to a storm sewer inlet equipped with inlet protection designed to filter sediment from stormwater runoff is not an acceptable method of containment and is a violation of Columbus City Code 1145.